symsoft/ecc-api-guide/events.md

 }
 ```

-Note that order events related to requests submitted in a batch also contains the _batchid_ parameter.
+Note that order events related to requests submitted in a batch also contains the _batchid_ and _requestid_ parameters.

 Description of Orders Events additional Properties